jlangch/venice/doc/readme/ipc.md

 #### Create Bounded Durable Queues

 > [!NOTE]
-> To use durable queues the server must be started with Write-Ahead-Lopg enabled!
+> To use durable queues the server must be started with Write-Ahead-Log enabled!
 >
 > Only bounded queues can be made durable!
 >
-> Servers with Write-Ahead-Lopg enabled support all types of queues: bounded/durable
+> Servers with Write-Ahead-Lopg enabled support all types of queues: bounded/durable,
 > bounded, circular, and temporary

 Create through 'server'